Grand Bend Beach: 31 Things to Do & Where to Stay This Summer (2023)

 After our recent trip to Grand Bend it became very apparent to us that there is something for everyone in this bustling beach town.
 From water sports to motorsports, day spas to antique shopping, farmers markets to wineries, and camping grounds to luxury hotels, Grand Bend has it all.

-We can’t wait to share our ideas of the best activities, sites, and things to do in and around Grand Bend, Ontario!
+We can’t wait to share our ideas of the best activities, sites, and things to do in and around Grand Bend this season!

 Outdoor Activities in Grand Bend